jgoppert/auav_f22/README.md

-# IEEE Fall 2022 Autonomous UAV (AUAV) Competition Containers
+# IEEE 2023 UAV Chase Challenge

 ## Submission
 To write your solutions, fork this repository.